A guide to all the wonderful and interesting information about writing systems and languages you can find on Omniglot.

 This section is divided as follows:

-Alphabets and other writing systems invented by visitors to this site.
+Alphabets and other writing systems invented by visitors to this site, and that appear in books, TV programmes, films and computer games.

 Details of many different languages, including their pronunciation, usage, status and sample texts.